 Welcome to the Northern Rural program!

-We are a small—although recently expanded program—who are adventurous, don’t mind a little bit of winter, and are passionate about rural medicine.
+We are a recently expanded program who are adventurous, don’t mind a little bit of winter, and are passionate about rural medicine.
 Our program, now offering five residency positions, strives to train residents to be fully prepared to practice full scope rural medicine, in addition to whatever future setting you might imagine yourself in.
-Many of our grads are locuming across rural BC, pursuing FM-EM or GPA training, are working in rural and semi-urban emergency departments, or are focusing in Addictions medicine or Women’s Health.
-The Northern Rural program is overall a strong program, offering opportunity for lots of adventure, a fun year amongst your Prince George co-residents in R1, and the opportunity to maintain ties to some fairly amazing rural communities across BC.
+Many of our grads are locuming across rural BC, pursuing FM-EM or GPA training, working in rural and semi-urban emergency departments, or are focusing in Addictions medicine or Women’s Health.
+The Northern Rural program is overall a strong and challenging program, offering opportunity for lots of adventure, a fun year amongst your Prince George co-residents in R1, and the opportunity to create ties to some fairly amazing rural communities across BC.

-The Northern Rural program is comprised of two distinct years, with block based learning in R1, and largely rural and elective time in R2.
+The Northern Rural program consists of two distinct years, with block based learning in R1, and largely rural and elective time in R2.
 The R1 year is spent in Prince George, the major hub and referral centre in northern BC.
 PG has a population of approximately 75,000, with a large catchment area of approximately 320,000.
 The medical community in PG is warm and inviting, composed of many grads from the PG and Northern Rural family medicine programs.
-R1 is comprised of a total of two blocks of family medicine (combined time in your primary clinic and the Native Health Centre), with the remainder of the blocks “off-service”.
-Other rotations in R1 include Psychiatry, Obstetrics and Gynecology, Orthopedic Surgery, Pediatrics, General Surgery, Internal Medicine, Emergency Medicine, and the newly added one month of ICU.
-The call schedule can at times be heavy, with one-in-four call on most rotations.
-There are few specialty residents that rotate through Prince George, which provides the family practice residents with more hands-on learning and experience.
-If you wish for more rural exposure, there is also the option of completing some of these off-service rotations in Quesnel or William’s Lake.
-The R1 year is at times intensive but mostly enjoyable, the latter largely as a result of the really cohesive group of residents who help make the experience lots of fun.
+R1 is made up of two blocks of Family Medicine (combined time in your primary clinic and the Native Health Centre), with the remaining time spent on core specialty rotations in hospital including: Psychiatry, Obstetrics and Gynecology, Orthopedic Surgery, Pediatrics, General Surgery, Internal Medicine, Emergency Medicine, and ICU.
+If you wish for more rural exposure, there is also the option of completing some of these rotations in Quesnel or Williams Lake.
+There are occasionally specialty residents that rotate through Prince George – usually R3s and R4s – which means next to no competition for learning opportunities and lots of hands-on learning.
+The call schedule can be heavy, with one-in-four call on most rotations, and one day every other weekend.
+The R1 year is at times intense but very enjoyable, the latter largely as a result of the really cohesive group of residents who help make the experience lots of fun.

-The R1 year also features call-free Fridays, which offer a great chance to get to know your fellow PG family practice residents, to spend some extra time with your family, or to get a head start on your weekend camping or ski trip.
+The R1 year also features call-free Fridays, which offer a great chance to get to know your fellow PG residents, to spend some extra time with your family, or to get a head start on your weekend camping or ski trip.
 There are ample outdoor activities to keep you busy, with innumerable hikes that you can enjoy all to yourself within an hour’s drive.
-There is “resort” and backcountry skiing nearby, a number of rivers and lakes to paddle and enjoy, and rocks to climb just outside of PG.
-The city itself offers nice walking paths, and some fun mountain biking and cross-country ski trails.
+There is a ski hill and backcountry skiing nearby, a number of rivers and lakes to paddle and enjoy, and rocks to climb just outside of PG.
+The city itself offers nice walking paths, and excellent mountain biking and cross-country ski trails located 15 minutes from the hospital.
 There is also an abundance of great restaurants, two breweries, a winery, and a number of nice cafes to frequent during your year here.
-The best thing is there is often zero traffic, and so it’s not challenging to incorporate many of the listed activities in a single day, after leaving your family clinic at 4:30pm.
+There is often zero traffic, and so it’s not challenging to incorporate many of the listed activities in a single day after a hard day’s work.

-The R2 year is comprised of two 4-block rural rotations, 4 blocks of electives, and 1 block back in your family clinic during block 13.
+The R2 year includes two 4-block (8 months total) rural family rotations, four blocks of electives, and one block back in your R1 family clinic during the last month of residency.
 For the rural rotations, you get first choice out of a select number of great rural communities across BC and NWT.
-Your weeks during these rural blocks vary, but often involve family clinic, ED, anesthesia, GP assist, GP obstetrics, Addictions Medicine, Sports Medicine, and whatever else might be offered by the GPs in your community.
-The preceptors during these rotations are often very flexible, and help tailor the rotations to your need.
-The rural rotations offer a lot of hands on learning, and help consolidate everything that you have learned during your specialty rotations in R1.
+Your weeks during these rural blocks vary, but often involve Family clinic, ED, anesthesia, GP assist, GP obstetrics, Addictions Medicine, Sports Medicine, and whatever else might be offered by the GPs in the community.
+The preceptors during these rotations are often very flexible, and help tailor the rotations to your needs.
+The rural rotations offer a lot of independence and hands-on learning, and help consolidate everything that you have learned during your specialty rotations in R1.
 The elective blocks include one block of either ED or Trauma, and there are a great number of electives offered both in and out of Province that our residents pursue.
 Finally, you return back to Prince George for the 13th block of R2 to spend time in your family clinic from your R1 year.

 If you’re adventurous, passionate about rural medicine, and enjoy the outdoors, the Northern Rural program just might be for you!
 We look forward to meeting you at the virtual open house.